GeminiLight/drl-sfcp/README.md

 ## Citation

-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please consider citing it:

 ```bibtex
 @INPROCEEDINGS{tfw-icc-2021-drl-sfcp,